hermandr/Effective-Data-Storytelling-using-the-tidyverse/chapter3.md

 *** =instructions
 - Plot `index` on the horizontal axis and `all` on the vertical axis in an appropriate plot.
 - Add `color` to the points based on values of `state_ideology`.
+- Remember to add a call to `library` to include the specific package needed for graphics.
 - THINK ABOUT IT:  What stands out to you as you look over this plot?
 How does adding the `state_ideology` help you better understand the relationships between the variables?